 “We really enjoyed exploring the southwest US.
 We have ridden over 600 miles of trails in Arizona and Utah.
 The terrain was wonderfully varied.
 We rode sandy, flat trails through huge saguaro cactus.
 Then, we climbed thousands of feet up rugged snow-capped mountains and were rewarded with incredible views that went on for miles.
 We loped along rolling grasslands, through herds of free-ranging cattle, surrounded by mountains.

-Q: Did you have any other surprises or interesting experiences along the way?
+Q: Did you have any other surprises or interesting experiences while horse riding across the USA?

 “Another time, I was cantering along the base of a canyon and a washed out ditch appeared out of nowhere.
 My mare and I had a split second disagreement about which way to turn to avoid it.
 Instead of slamming on the brakes and sending me flying, she decided to jump down the three foot bank.
 We have schooled cross-country a few times in the past but I am by no means an avid jumper.
 I certainly had no intention of taking a leap this size in a treeless endurance saddle and long stirrups!
 Luckily, instinct kicked in and I did my best to stay balanced as we sailed over the bank.
 After pulling up, taking a deep breath, and settling my nerves, we continued our ride at a nice relaxed walk like nothing had happened.”